dmitrycello/yaglpp/docs/INSTALLATION.md

 ### 2. Download the OpenGL components
 > [!TIP]
-> For the quick testing, the steps 2 and 3 of the installation process may be skipped, while using the repository **`Common.7z`** archive.
+> For the quick testing, the steps 2 and 3 of the installation may be skipped, while using the repository **`Common.7z`** archive.
 In this case, download it on the [repository page](https://github.com/dmitrycello/glpp/tree/main), and extract into **`Common`** folder within the newly created solution directory.
-However, it is still recommended to follow all steps, at least for the first time to feel the process.
-This is also the way the most programmers do, to ensure that each component is up to date.
+However, it is still recommended to follow all steps, at least for the first time, just to feel the process.
+This is also the way the most programmers do, to ensure that each component is up to date and fit to computer environment.

 - [GLAD](https://glad.dav1d.de) archive generated with _Specification_ set to **`OpenGL`**, _Profile_ set to **`Core`**, _API gl_ set to **`Version 3.3`**.
 Keep _API gles1, gles2, glsc2_ as **`None`**.
 Do not select any extension;
 - [GLFW](https://www.glfw.org/download) Source package archive v3.4 or later.
 Older versions could be found [here](https://github.com/glfw/glfw/releases);